How Do I Know if I Am a Good Candidate for PRP Therapy?

 Table of Contents

-This guide will help you understand whether orthopaedic PRP may be appropriate for your condition, what factors influence its effectiveness, and how your doctor will evaluate your suitability.
+This guide helps you understand whether orthopaedic PRP may suit your condition.
+It covers the factors that influence its effectiveness.
+It also explains how your doctor will evaluate your suitability.

 What Is PRP Therapy Used For?

-Orthopaedic PRP involves taking a small sample of your own blood, spinning it in a centrifuge to concentrate the platelets, and injecting it back into the area of injury.
+Orthopaedic PRP involves taking a small sample of your own blood.
+A centrifuge then spins it to concentrate the platelets.
+The clinician injects it back into the area of injury.
 The goal is to enhance your body’s natural healing mechanisms using a high dose of your own growth factors.

 PRP treatment is commonly used for: